 The recording session came to a close at 10.30pm.
 Lennon and Ono discussed going for a meal at Stage Deli, but decided to first return to the Dakota to say goodnight to five-year-old Sean Lennon.
 Their son was being minded by Helen Seaman, the aunt of their assistant Fred.

 Although it was late on a December night, the outside temperature was unseasonably warm.
 Lennon and Ono decided to stop their limousine at 72nd Street and walk the remaining short distance, despite a secure courtyard being available to park in at the Dakota.

 Lennon walked a couple of paces behind Ono.
-As he approached the archway leading to the Dakota's courtyard, Mark Chapman emerged from the shadows and said: "Mr Lennon".
+As he approached the archway leading to the Dakota's courtyard, Mark Chapman emerged from the shadows.
 The time was 10.52pm.

 Chapman is said to have adopted a combat stance and fired five hollow-point rounds at Lennon from a Charter Arms .38 Special revolver.
 One bullet missed, passing over Lennon's head and through a window of the Dakota building.
 Two struck Lennon in the left side of his back, and two others penetrated his left shoulder.
 At least one of these pierced his aorta.

 Lennon staggered up six steps to the Dakota's reception area and said "I'm shot," before collapsing.
 The tapes from the earlier recording session, which Lennon had been holding, were scattered across the floor.
 The other witnesses to the shooting were an elevator operator, a New York taxi driver, and the passenger he had just dropped off.